 - Practitioners who transition who have not been part of the revalidation system will recertify 2.5 to 3.5 years from the date of certification

 - Practitioners who have revalidated their credential previously will recertify around their current revalidation date

 - Practitioners who transition and have not revalidated their credential before will recertify around their current revalidation date (the earliest date will be in 2019).

 For individuals who gain certification through the new system rather than transition, your new credential expiry date will be three years from the date of certification.

-All practitioners who successfully transition will receive (at no cost):
+All practitioners who successfully transition will receive (at no additional cost):

 - Access to an eLogbook to record work practice and professional development activities for recertification

-- Automatic listing on the online directory (including details of accreditation history); and
+- Automatic listing on the online directory (including limited details of accreditation history); and

-- Newly designed products of your choice (including ID cards, Translator Stamps and/or Certificates).
+- Newly designed products of your choice (including ID cards and Translator Stamps).

-Once you are part of the certification system, all of the products and services listed above are included (at no cost) as part of each successful recertification.
+Once you are part of the certification system, all of the products and services listed above are included (at no additional cost) as part of each successful recertification.